Comparing mobile broadband in Wirral

 The Borough of Wirral enjoys a good level of home broadband connectivity in most areas, with a choice of broadband technologies and providers that’s comparable to other parts of the UK.

 At the entry level you’ve got ADSL home broadband using standard phone lines.
 This should be an option for just about everybody and it comes at a low price, though as with most home broadband services don’t forget to factor in the cost of the phone line rental that’s required to use the service.

 ADSL can reach a top speed of 17Mb, but the performance is highly variable depending on several factors such as the quality of your line and distance from the exchange.
 Those in more remote areas might find that the actual speed is far lower.

-The other nationwide option for fast home broadband is Virgin Media cable.
-Unlike fibre it is not offered by multiple providers, but it does deliver the fastest mass-market service with speeds topping out at 152Mb.
+The other nationwide option for fast home broadband is Virgin Media fibre.
+Unlike BT network fibre it is not offered by multiple providers, but it does deliver the fastest mass-market service with speeds topping out at 200Mb.
 Virgin cable internet is also fairly unique in providing broadband without a phone line, saving you from paying line rental if you don’t require a fixed line service.